RodZill4/material-maker/material_maker/doc/node_3d_sdf_operators_revolution.rst

 ...............

-The **Revolution** node generates a 3D signed distance function of a shape based on the revolution along the Z axis of its (2D signed function) input.
+The **Revolution** node generates a 3D signed distance function of a shape based on the revolution along the specified axis of its (2D signed function) input.

 .. image:: images/node_3d_sdf_operators_revolution.png
 	:align: center